CC-Digital-Innovation/Project-NEWTON/DI 2022/Project Preso.md

 ## Designing
 - Retrieve CVEs from database
 - Classify CVEs into critical to our systems or not
-- Grab model #'s/firmware versions from the CVE and search our CMDB for potentially effected devices
+- Grab hardware vendor model #'s from the CVE and search our CMDB for potentially effected devices
 - Compile a list of devices, customers, etc and send out this list via email
 ## *Future Phase Enhancements*
 - *Auto check vendor support sites for availability of security patches related to the discovered CVE*
-- *Auto check of devices in our CMDB to check CVE db for*
+- *Auto check/update for new device models in CMDB for project N.E.W.T.O.N. to check on CVE's for*
 - *Create a matrix of vulnerable devices to XS engineers to work from to confirm when patches are applied and secure*

 ---